robertbird/robertbird.github.io/DEVOPS/_drafts/2015-09-06-building-my-developer-machine-from-a-script.md

 ---
 layout: post
-title: "Building a developer machine from a script"
+title: "Building a developer machine from a script with Chocolatey and BoxStarter"
 author: "Robert Bird"
 comments: true
 tags: